-This procedure supports the trust to co-create a great experience for all patients, carers and families from its diverse population by ensuring access to the care that is right for the service user, through shared decision making and co-creating care plans that meet the identified needs and enhances quality of life.
+This procedure supports the trust to co-create a great experience for people who use our services, their carers and families from its diverse population by ensuring access to the care that is right for them, through shared decision making and co-creating care plans that meet the identified needs and enhances quality of life.

-This procedure supports the trust to co-create a great experience for our colleagues by providing advice and support to clinical teams when caring for a patient who takes some or all of their nutrition enterally.
+This procedure supports the trust to co-create a great experience for our colleagues by providing advice and support to clinical teams when caring for a person who takes some or all of their nutrition enterally.